W3-Engineers-Ltd/radiant-doc/en-US/advantage/README.md

   Reload is always mentioned in web development that allows deploying application without interrupt user requests.

 >>> This feature is not well done yet.
 It only tested on Mac and Linux.
-It haven't radicaln tested on production environment yet.
+It haven't been tested on production environment yet.
 It's still under testing, so take your own risk to use it.
 It's recommended to use upstream of nginx.